Kazuma Pan National Park

 |Kazuma Pan National Park|

 Kazuma Pan National Park is a game park in the Matabeleland North Province and it borders Botswana.
-Some of the animals found in the game park are elephants, buffalo (herds of up to 2,000 have been reported) lion, leopard, cheetah, wild dog, spotted hyena, giraffe, gemsbok, zebra, Roan and sable antelope, eland, oribi and many bird species.
+Some of the animals found in the game park are elephants, buffalo (herds of up to 2,000 have been reported) lion, leopard, cheetah, African Painted Dog, spotted hyena, giraffe, gemsbok, zebra, Roan and sable antelope, eland, oribi and many bird species.

 The park was proclaimed a national park in 1949.
 Kazuma National Park was not adequately developed and in 1964 it was temporarily closed down only to be reopened in 1975.
 Kazuma Pan National Park is closed to the public in January and February each year due to the wet conditions over this period that make the roads impassable.